 - Dr. Álvaro Velarde Sotres.
 International Coordinator of the Sports Area.

-- Dr (c).
-Irma Domínguez.
-International Coordinator the Health Area.
+- Dr. Irma Domínguez Azpíroz.
+International Coordinator of Health Areas.

 Teaching staff and Authors

 - Dr. Antonio Jesús Bores.
 Doctorate in Sport and Physical Activity Sciences.
 Professional physical trainer and professor at the European University of the Atlantic.

 - Dr. Archit Navandar.
 Doctor in Physical Activity and Sport Sciences from the Polytechnic University of Madrid.
 Professor at the European University of Madrid.

 - Dr. Álvaro Velarde Sotres.
 Doctor in Health Projects from the International Iberoamerican University.
 Professor at the European University of the Atlantic.